yarri/Atk14Book/public/book/01-installation/01-requirements.md

 * _gettext_ and _poedit_ for multilanguage applications
 * _apache web server_ if you find out that the built-in development web server is not good for you
+* _rsync_ is useful for deploying an application into the production

 ```bash